awsdocs/amazon-athena-user-guide/doc_source/data-sources-glue.md

    + To remove a SerDe property, choose **Remove**\.

 1. For **Table properties**, choose or edit the table properties according to your requirements\.
    + For **Write compression**, choose a compression option\.
 The availability of the write compression option and of the compression options available depends on the data format\.
-For more information, see [Compression support in Athena by file format](compression-formats.md#compression-support-by-file-format)\.
+For more information, see [Athena compression support](compression-formats.md)\.
    + For **Encryption**, select **Encrypted data set** if the underlying data is encrypted in Amazon S3\.
 This option sets the `has_encrypted_data` table property to true in the `CREATE TABLE` statement\.

 1. For **Column details**, enter the names and data types of the columns that you want to add to the table\.